vre-hub/vre-hub.github.io/docs/extensions/rucio-jupyterlab/configuration.md

 By default the extension is configured to use `OIDC` tokens as the default authentication type.

-Whenever a user logs into the VRE, the JupyterHub deployment exchanges an access token with the the ESCAPE Identity provider, allowing to automatically authenticate the user towards the ESCAPE Rucio instance (see below).
+Whenever a user logs into the VRE, the Jupyter hub exchanges an access token with the the ESCAPE Identity provider, allowing to automatically authenticate the user towards the ESCAPE Rucio instance (see below).

-This way, the user does not need to re-authenticate when accessing the JupyterLab environment, and can start using the Rucio JupyterLab extension and/or the interact with Rucio via the CLI.
+This way, the user does not need to re-authenticate when accessing the JupyterLab environment, and can start using the Rucio JupyterLab extension and/or interact with Rucio via the CLI.

 :::tip